Pennsieve/processor-pre-ttl-sync/README.md

 2. Copy `dev.env.example` to `dev.env`
 3. In dev.env update SESSION_TOKEN with a valid token and INTEGRATION_ID with the id from the first step.
 4. Run `./run-integration-test.sh dev.env`

+If `ENVIRONMENT=dev` is in `dev.env`, then the processor will try to fetch the curation-export files from a test server and you will have to make sure that there are files there to find.

+If `ENVIRONMENT=prod` is in `dev.env', the processor will use the real SPARC endpoint to find the curation-export files.